mapninja/CartoDB_Odyssey_Tutorial_for_Story_Maps/ReadMe.md

 ###Adding a Slide to Your Story Map

 Now you're ready to start adding the content of your slides to the Oddysey.js Sandbox.
 Now is a good time to review a little bit about the Markdown language that drives the Odyssey.js application.
 As mentioned above, Markdown is a text markup language that acts a bit like shorthand for writing HTML code.
 Markdown simplifies the process of creating HTML text formatting, add ing images, links and other content to a page meant for the web.
 This entire tutorial is written in Markdown.
 Odyssey.js uses Markdown in thhe way it is intended (to format text and content) with one important exception.
-The **H1** Heading element is used by Odyssey.js to signal the beginning of a "new slide."
-You can see this in the Odyssey.js Sandbox if you count the number of **dots** at the top of the content panel on the left, and then count
+The **H1 Heading** element is used by Odyssey.js to signal the beginning of a "new slide."
+You can see this in the **Odyssey.js Sandbox** if you count the number of **dots** at the top of the content panel on the left, and then count the